 Another related myth is that osteoporosis is inevitable for women as they age.
 As the figures above attest, two-thirds of women over 50 do not have osteoporosis.
-To minimize risks, the National Institute on Aging advise people to eat foods rich in calcium and vitamin D and exercise regularly.
+To minimize risks, the

 The term cognitive decline refers to a gradual decrease in mental functioning with age, but before we tackle the facts of the matter, we dismiss a couple of associated myths: